 There is no single successful approach to parenting.
 In fact, you may even want to find a hybrid of styles that work for you and your little one.
-Though there are multiple parenting methods to examine, such as attachment, authoritative, and even gentle parenting, the permissive parenting pros and cons can cause quite a bit of controversy.
+Though there are multiple parenting methods to examine, such as attachment, authoritative, and even gentle parenting, the pros and cons of permissive parenting can cause quite a bit of controversy.

 According to clinical psychologist Diana Baumrind, permissive parents are "more responsive than they are demanding.
 They're nontraditional and lenient, do not require mature behavior, allow considerable self-regulation, and avoid confrontation."
 With this type of parenting, the child does not have a bevy of rules; in fact, parents tend to be pretty hands-off and even act like more of a big sister or brother rather than as a traditional mom or dad.
 While these children usually end up growing up independent, there are also cons like not having enough rules and challenging authority.